tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/LessonPlan.md

   **Answer:** There may be a bug in our logic that the tool cannot pick up, so we should still have a 3rd party security team test and audit these contracts before deploying to production/mainnet.

 Now that students have scanned and fixed their contracts, it's time for them to dive a bit deeper into some common vulnerabilities.
+Present the MythX/Mythril tool to the class by opening the [MythX](https://mythx.io/) website.

+* MythX is a service that is based on an open-source command-line tool, [Mythril](https://github.com/ConsenSys/mythril), that allows Solidity developers to scan for common low-level vulnerabilities in their contracts.
+The tool has integrations with many IDEs, including Remix itself!

+* This tool will help identify the low hanging fruit that you can take care of easily during development. **However**, no automated security tool will uncover **all** vulnerabilities.
+For instance, it can't uncover logical bugs, like if you are missing some `require`s or have a function that doesn't quite check all of the required access control permissions needed for the contract to work as expected.
+Essentially, it can detect the little things here and there that could potentially lead to big exploits, but it cannot tell if your contract fulfills its design requirements.

+In the next activity students will take a look at some of the registries containing common smart contract vulnerabilities where tools like MythX pull their data from.

 ### 16. Students Do: Exploring Common Smart Contract Vulnerabilities (SWCs) (10 min)